 |

-Creation of a professorship for chemistry and pharmacy under Prince-Bishop Franz Ludwig von Erthal.
-His support also helps reform the Faculty of Medicine, which becomes one of the leading medical faculties in Germany.
+Creation of a professorship for chemistry and pharmacy under Prince-Bishop Franz Ludwig von Erthal, with whose support medicine is also reformed and becomes one of the leading disciplines in Germany

 |